 Small Towns in Rhode Island

-This coastal town, more low-key than nearby Newport, is filled with charming boutiques, antique stores and restaurants.
+This coastal section of Westerly, more low-key than nearby Newport, is filled with charming boutiques, antique stores and restaurants.
 Grab a bite at the historical Olympia Tea Room, stroll along the miles of beautiful beaches, go sailing, tour the Watch Hill Lighthouse or ride the Flying Horse Carousel, the oldest continually operating carousel in the country.
 Bird watchers will enjoy hiking through the Napatree Point Conservation Area, a hot spot for feathered friends.
-Westerly is also home to the Ocean House, the only AAA Five Diamond Designated hotel in Rhode Island.
+Watch Hill is also home to the Ocean House, the only AAA Five Diamond Designated hotel in Rhode Island.

 Incorporated by the Plymouth Colony in 1682, Little Compton has a lot of history.
 You can step back in time at the Wilbor House Museum, which was built in 1690, and the Little Compton Commons, an iconic New England village green and one of the last three town commons in Rhode Island.